About the Programs

 - Internships in the human services program provide community work experience for academic credit.
 They offer students professional skills to become more competitive in the job market.
 Students have been offered paid internships or jobs after completing their internships.

 - Program concentrations give students an opportunity to specialize in a particular area of human services.
-Human services graduates often choose to continue their education pursuing a bachelor's degree in social work, human services, counseling, family studies, community services, psychology, and/or sociology.
-Program concentrations also include traumatic stress studies, and bilingual studies in Spanish and American Sign Language.
+Human services graduates often choose to continue their education pursuing a bachelor’s degree in social work, human services, counseling, family studies, community services, psychology, and/or sociology.
+Program concentrations also include traumatic stress studies, substance abuse prevention and bilingual studies in Spanish and American Sign Language.

 If you are energized by helping people, the human services program may be for you!
 Human services workers enjoy working with people; they are energetic and compassionate; they care about social justice; they support diversity; and they want to make a difference in the lives of others and their communities.

 Most people in the chemical dependency field accept that addiction is a life-threatening disease that affects family, emotional, employment, financial, legal, and spiritual health.
 If you want to help people and prevent future dependency, then a career in substance abuse prevention could be right for you.

 This program prepares students to work in substance abuse prevention in their communities and will provide all the educational components to take the credentialing examination.
 Courses address community assessment, levels of risk and protective factors in the community, data collection and analysis, and target populations, as well as information about drugs, alcohol, dependence and addiction.